|News and Announcements »|

 The workflow then computes a distance matrix for each jackknifed dataset, which results in 10 distance matrix files written to the jack/unweighted_unifrac/rare_dm/ directory and 10 distance matrices written to the jack/weighted_unifrac/rare_dm/ directory.
 Each set of 10 distance matrices is then used as input to hierarchical clustering with UPGMA, with the output written to the jack/unweighted_unifrac/rare_upgma/ and jack/weighted_unifrac/rare_upgma/ directories.

-UPGMA clustering of the 10 distance matrices results in 10 hierarchical clusters of the 9 mouse microbial communities, with each hierarchical cluster being based on a random subsample of the available sequence data.
+UPGMA clustering of the 10 distance matrices results in 10 hierarchical clusterings (or UPGMA trees) of the 9 mouse microbial communities, with each UPGMA tree being based on a random subsample of the available sequence data.

-This step of the workflow compares the UPGMA clustering based on the full data set with the jackknifed UPGMA results.
+This step of the workflow compares each UPGMA tree to a consensus of those trees.
 Three files are written to jack/unweighted_unifrac/upgma_cmp/ and jack/weighted_unifrac/upgma_cmp/:

 - master_tree.tre, which is identical to jackknife_named_nodes.tre but each internal node of the UPGMA clustering is assigned a unique name